-Fees must be paid in accordance with the University's procedures and deadlines, which are given in the prospectus and on the University of London International Programmes website.
+Fees must be paid in accordance with the University's procedures and deadlines, which are given in the University of London International Programmes website.

 A student who is granted permission to transfer their registration to another programme of study shall be required to pay the relevant fees for the programme concerned.
 Any additional fee payable shall be at the discretion of the University.
 Any refund of fees already paid will be subject to the conditions set out below.

 A student who is permitted to cancel their registration and register afresh for another programme of study will be required to pay the relevant fees for that programme.
 Any refund of fees will be subject to the usual refund policy of the University of London International Programmes.

-After the seven working day period described in 10.9, application handling fees, APL application fees and examination entry fees are not refundable.
+After the 7 working day period described in 10.7, application handling fees, accreditation of prior learning application fees and examination entry fees are not refundable.
 Examination entry fees cannot be transferred from one examination to another.

-After the seven working day period described in 10.9, registration and continuing registration fees are not refundable except in the most exceptional circumstances.
+After the 7 working day period described in 10.7, registration and continuing registration fees are not refundable except in the most exceptional circumstances.
 In these cases, a proportion of the registration and any continuing registration fees which have been paid may be refunded at the discretion of the University, provided that:

 - the application is made within two years of the effective date of registration